 PLANNING A STORY MEANS ACTION AND CONFLICT

 Whether you begin with a story idea, or a character idea, it is up to you.
-You can turn either into a story as long as you provide some action and conflict.
+If you are stuck for ideas you can try some creative writing exercises.

 Your character can be very interesting but unless you reveal that through story nobody will ever know.

 An interesting character is one who embarks on a journey where they are tested, change and grow.

 Characters who are passive, or who don’t change, seldom make us want to know more about them.

 A list of physical features is not a characterization, just a description.

 Despite what advertisers and beauty magazines tell us, we are a hell of a lot more than just how we look – all of us, and so are the characters we create.

 To begin to develop a character, we must decide how best to change them.